PelionIoT/mbed-edge/README.md

 firefox build/coverage.html/index.html
 ```

 NOTE!
-If you have a `snap`-based firefox in use, it will not access rights to show ocal files anymore.
+If you have a `snap`-based Firefox in use, it will not have access rights to show local files anymore.

 ### Running the tests with valgrind by issuing